 Healthcare Horizons – Galvanizing Engineering in Medicine Seminar Series

-“Healthcare Horizons – Galvanizing Engineering in Medicine” that will showcase the GEM projects and provide a forum for establishing more collaborations between clinicians and engineers.
-The seminars will be held at
+Our seminar series, “Healthcare Horizons – Galvanizing Engineering in Medicine,” continues in Winter 2019, showcasing GEM projects and providing a forum for establishing more collaborations between clinicians and engineers.
+The seminars will be held at 4:00 p.m. on the second and fourth Monday of the month, beginning January 28th, in the Altman Clinical and Translation Research Institute Building – Room 2E-111.

 GEM Awardees Comment on the Program: